fhiso/legacy-format/combined.md

 The following is a list of known structure types, organized by tag name.
 Note that a single tag name may be used by several types in different contexts.

-{.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints and contains several tags specific to that context, such as
+{.note ...} The GEDCOM specification was authored by the Church of Jesus Christ of Latter-Day Saints and contains several types specific to that church, such as

 -   BAPL (a `[BAPM]` performed by the Church of Jesus Christ of Latter-Day Saints)
 -   AFN (like a `[RFN]` specific to one particular database owned by the Church of Jesus Christ of Latter-Day Saints)
--   a set of structures to define LDS temple rites
+-   a set of structures to define various aspects of LDS temple rites
 -   etc.

-Those tags have been omitted from this specification and are thus defined by this specification to be [Extension Types](#Extensions).
+The LDS-specific types have been omitted from this specification and are thus defined by this specification to be [Extension Types](#Extensions).
 {/}